 Section 30130—Designated Depositaries

 Fiscal Service is responsible for designating domestic and international depositaries for the U.S. Government.
-Fiscal Service bases the selection on the requesting agency’s recommendation and submission of supporting documents and each bank’s compliance with Office of Foreign Assets Control (OFAC) and Anti-Money Laundering (AML) regulations.
+Fiscal Service bases the selection on the requesting federal entity’s recommendation and submission of supporting documents and each bank’s compliance with Office of Foreign Assets Control (OFAC) and Anti-Money Laundering (AML) regulations.
 Fiscal Service reserves the right to reject or rescind a depositary designation when it believes it is in the best interest of the Treasury to do so for any reason.
-All agencies requiring a local currency operating account, and in rare instances, a U.S. dollar account, must formally ask Fiscal Service to approve and designate a financial institution for that account.
+All federal entities requiring a local currency operating account, and in rare instances, a U.S. dollar account, must formally ask Fiscal Service to approve and designate a financial institution for that account.
 To be considered, a financial institution must be in compliance with all applicable OFAC requirements and AML regulations.
 At Treasury’s discretion, other types of legal findings against a bank will be considered as part of the review process and may be cause for denying a bank’s designation.
 The approval request should include, at a minimum:

 Treasury’s policy in selecting financial institutions that maintain U.S. Government operating accounts is predicated on the most beneficial banking arrangement available to the U.S. Government to transact essential business.
 This includes consideration of both economic and non-economic factors.